 These results allow us to arrive at several conclusions.
 The presence of an adult using the children's drawings and providing support when the productions were non-representational had the aim of explaining to the children that drawings are public representations that can communicate information to other people and that some drawings can be more useful than others in achieving this purpose.
-The creation of a context that stressed the communicative function of drawing allowed the representational performance of the children in the Graphic Demonstration CR to not only be higher than what was reached in the No Receiver condition, but also in other studies with 3-year-old children and tasks with similar graphic models (Callaghan, 1999; Callaghan, Rochat, & Corbit, 2012; Salsa, 2013).
+The creation of a context that stressed the communicative function of drawing allowed the representational performance of the children in the Graphic Demonstration WR to not only be higher than what was reached in the No Receiver condition, but also in other studies with 3-year-old children and tasks with similar graphic models (Callaghan, 1999; Callaghan, Rochat, & Corbit, 2012; Salsa, 2013).

 However, in order to produce a functionally communicative drawing the children needed to bear in mind that their knowledge of the boxes' content was different from the receiver's knowledge at the time of interpreting and using the drawings.
-The qualitative analysis of production in the Graphic Demonstration CR reveals that in Series 1 the children failed to completely represent the information that they had to communicate, including distinctive details of the objects in Series 2.
+The qualitative analysis of production in the Graphic Demonstration WR reveals that in Set 1 the children failed to completely represent the information that they had to communicate, including distinctive details of the objects in Set 2.
 This difficulty was not based on the task's graphic demand, which was relatively low compared with other studies (Bolger & Karmiloff-Smith, 1991; Lee & Karmiloff-Smith, 1996), since the children had to only represent the object's identity and draw a simple graphic repertoire (circles and lines) to do this.
 Consequently, we can conclude that before the receiver made any drawings, the children were not aware that their drawings could be viewed as incomplete when the adult had to use them.
 According to Beal (1989), this data could be interpreted as a difficulty in distinguishing between the two states of knowledge and in understanding that the drawing was the means by which this difference could be reduced.
-Knowing what information to represent so that an image is useful to another person requires the consideration of said representation's purpose: the receiver's drawings would appear to have captured the children's attention regarding the features of the objects that communicated its identity.
+Knowing what information to represent so that an pictureis useful to another person requires the consideration of said representation's purpose: the receiver's drawings would appear to have captured the children's attention regarding the features of the objects that communicated its identity.

 With regard to the receptive agent's actions with the non-representational drawings, this study enabled a comparison to be made between linguistic and graphic support, which are external aids that impact the learning of drawing according to the perspective of school-age children (Burkitt et al, 2010; Rose et al., 2006).
-In the first place, performance in the Linguistic Feedback CR was lower, but had a similar trend as that of the results reported by Callaghan (1999) for this age group.
+In the first place, performance in the Linguistic Feedback WR was lower, but had a similar trend as that of the results reported by Callaghan (1999) for this age group.
 Just as we predicted, verbally signaling to children that their drawings were not useful for the receiver in solving a task could have helped the children to place themselves within the user's intentional space and to establish the reason that they were creating the drawing for, but was not effective for adapting the drawing's representational characteristics to the receiver's needs.